-□Classrooms Lead Teachers Direct: Minnaert Building □Office Area Center Director/Center Manager Directs: Evacuate to the parking ead Teachers Direct: If unsafe to stay on the playground, all classrooms the Minnaert Building. necessary, Campus Security will direct center where to seek shelter should in unsafe for an indefinite period.
+- Classrooms Lead Teachers Direct: Minnaert Building - Office Area Center Director/Center Manager Directs: Evacuate to the parking

+□Playground Lead Teachers Direct: If unsafe to stay on the playground, all classrooms should move to the Minnaert Building.

+□Other If necessary, Campus Security will direct center where to seek shelter should the center remain unsafe for an indefinite period.